iterative/dvc.org/content/docs/command-reference/add.md

 `reflink` support, but they have to be specified manually.
 Refer to the `cache.type` config option in `dvc config cache` for more information.

-### Transferring data directly to the remote
+### Transferring data directly to remote storage

-When you have a very big dataset that you want to move from some remote location to one of your remotes, but at the same time you don't have time or resources to store it locally on your local system, you can use `--to-remote` to add that remote location straight to remote instead of your local workspace.
-The remote location can be any of the ones that are listed under [import-url](/doc/command-reference/import-url) page.
-When you add a remote location with `--to-remote`, it will get the dataset from the given location and transfer it to the remote you specified (or the default one).
-It will create a DVC file just like you added something locally, but there won't be any data that you can access, unless you [pull](/doc/command-reference/pull) it.
-In that case, it will pull it from the remote storage unit to your workspace and you can start using it.
+When you have a very big dataset that you want to move from some external location to [remote storage](/doc/command-reference/remote) while avoiding storing it locally, you can use the `--to-remote` option.
+This will transfer a copy of the target data directly to a remote of your choice (or the default one).
+A `.dvc` file will be created normally, but the data won't be found in your local project until you `dvc pull` it.

-This flag is extremely useful when your current system can't handle the data as whole, but you still want to track and store it in a remote storage unit, so that whenever you switch to a different system that can handle it as a whole (or partially) you can simply get the data and start working on it.
+This option is useful when the local system can't handle the target data, but you still want to track and store it in remote storage, so that whenever you switch to a different system that can handle it, you can simply pull the data and start working on it.

 ### Adding entire directories